UniqueNetwork/unique_docs/docs/concepts/index.md

 #### Transaction sponsoring

-Usually, an end-user have to pay a transaction fees when creating a collection, selling or purchasing NFTs.
-But, where he should get a native currency of network for this.
+Usually, an end-user has to pay transaction fees when creating a collection, selling or purchasing NFTs.
+But, where he should get a native currency of network for this?

-We, in Unique Network, solves this issue.
+We, in Unique Network, solve this issue.
 Using sponsoring, the market (app) owner can pay these insignificant fees for the users, and he/she should not carry about this.

 #### Free form collections
-A possibility to set any properties and put any values in them.
+The possibility to set any properties and put any values in them.

 #### Collections with adjusted permissions
-You can manage white list, admin list for collections.
+You can manage the white list and admin list for collections.
 Also, you specify for each property who can manage or change it.

 #### EVM integration
 * Support for standard EVM smart-contracts with benefits of whitelisting and sponsoring